 First, know that it caused me psychological pain to type that title.
 It’s a run-on sentence, you see.
-There are two complete thoughts (“Let’s talk about run-on sentences” and “how do you know one when you see one?”), but they run together without any visual cue, without proper mechanics.
+There are two complete thoughts (“Let’s talk about run-on sentences” and “how do you know one when you see one?”), but they run together with only a comma between them.
 The grammar is just fine.
-It’s the mechanics that are missing–except for that question mark at the end, and the apostrophe for the contraction of “let us.”
+It’s the mechanics that are nonstandard (“wrong,” if you prefer)–except for that question mark at the end, and the apostrophe for the contraction of “let us.”
 (You knew that’s what “let’s” means, right?
 Good.)

 Second, here’s why I want to talk about them: people don’t understand what they are.
 Oh, when they’re short, like the one in this title, they get it right.
 But when a sentence goes on for what the average reader considers “paragraph length,” that reader assumes it HAS to be a run-on.
 And many times, that reader is wrong.